Terms of service

 - Otherwise circumventing the Acceptable Use Policy or intended use of the product.

 - The mining of cryptographic currencies on our Physical and Virtual hosting platforms.
-This causes considerable strain on our hosting resources outside of reasonable limits and is therefore prohibited.
+This causes a considerable strain on our hosting resources outside of reasonable limits and is therefore prohibited.